z-prince/mod-0-project-be/README.md

 If you instead see references to `git@github.com:turingschool/...`, you missed an important step and need to start over.

-> Seeing an error that's not documented in this section?
+> Do you see an error that's not documented in this section?
 Something is likely wrong with your computer setup.
-This might be a good opportunity to seek help in your Mod 0 Slack channel.
+This is a good opportunity to seek help in your Mod 0 Slack channel.

 ## Important Note: Please Read Carefully

-From here on out, all Mod 0 Project work will be completed on your computer using your code editor (Atom).
+From here on out, all Mod 0 Project work will be completed on your computer using Atom.
 You will make changes to your _local clone_ of your _forked repository_.
 In the project directions, this is referred to as your `project repository` and `Mod 0 Project`.

 The project involves using Git to "commit" your work and "push" your changes from your local clone to your remote repository (your fork) on GitHub.
 We also give explicit instructions on how to do this during each section of the project.